DrWongKC/drwongkc/README.md

 Competency: Mid-level for front-end.
 Has strong foundation in both front-end & back-end.

 Skills: ReactJS, Ant Design, Material UI, MobX, Redux, TypeScript, JavaScript & other related front-end technologies.

+~

+Supplementary note: I affirm my HackerRank scores reflect my abilities and were achieved without resorting to any form of cheating or unethical practices.